samgrims/718_RS_Build/README.md

 You are welcome to leech, join in on development or make a pull request!
 If you just want the original Matrix release working in IntelliJ then clone the first few commits.

 <h2>Setup Instructions</h2>
 <p>I recommend using Maven to build, IntelliJ to edit & Java JDK 8 is just required for editing the source, but you can also clone to Eclipse or build in Gradle or others.
 The client mostly requires Java 8 so the release on this page will be a windows .exe installer which includes Java 8.
 For Mac youll need to use a jar with Java 8 installed.
-Any other Java version works but is not optimal.
-Here are the steps:</p>
+Any other Java version works but is not optimal.</p>
+<p>Here are the steps:</p>
 <ol>
 <li>Fork the repo
 <li>Clone the repo as "an existing source from version control" in IntelliJ.
 Copy and paste the repo URL.